-- A departmental minimum score of 19 on ACT, or SAT equivalent, is required.
+- A minimum score of 19 on ACT, or SAT equivalent, is required.

 Admission to the Dental Hygiene Program

-Admission into the dental hygiene program is competitive.
+Admission into the dental hygiene program is Highly Selective and competitive.
 The final deadline is January 15th.
 Interviews are conducted in the spring prior to the fall semester of application.
 Any application received after January 15th will not be considered.